Weldon School of Biomedical Engineering Ambassadors

 - Creating networking opportunities for potential future employment.

 Interested in becoming a BME ambassador?
-Click here to learn more about the position description and selection criteria.
+Check out our ambassador criteria page to learn more about the position description and selection criteria.